piotrmurach/necromancer/README.md

 **Necromancer** also allows you to add [custom](#37-custom) conversions.

-Conversion isn't always possible, in which case a `Necromancer::NoTypeConversionAvailableError` is thrown indicating that `convert` doesn't know how to perform the requested conversion:
+When conversion isn't possible, a `Necromancer::NoTypeConversionAvailableError` is thrown indicating that `convert` doesn't know how to perform the requested conversion:

 ```ruby
 Necromancer.convert(:foo).to(:float)